I would have put up a better fight to Floyd Mayweather: Vijender Singh

-Olympic bronze medallist boxer believes he wouldn't do too badly in the ring against welterweight world champ
+India's Olympic bronze medallist boxer Vijender Singh is serious about match-up against Floyd Mayweather; believes he wouldn't do too badly in the ring against welterweight world champion

 India's star boxer Vijender Singh is known to punch above his weight and has always put his money where his mouth is.
 Before the Beijing Olympics, he had promised a good show, and delivered India's first and till date only Olympic (bronze) medal in boxing.
 Then, he announced his intention of becoming World No 1 in the Middleweight (75 kg) category and achieved that too.